techpmsap/ASUG_PreConf_2018/Exercises/Exercise1/Exercise1.md

 1. Click on the **ASUG** subaccount
 	![](images/24_4.png)

-1. Select **Connectivity -> Destinations** on the left hand side and just make sure that the **ErpQueryEndpoint** destination is correctly in place.
+1. **[Read and Check Only]** Select **Connectivity -> Destinations** on the left hand side and just make sure that the **ErpQueryEndpoint** destination is correctly in place.
 Here we have already imported this destination since all the users will share it in the next exercises
 	![](images/26.png)

 1. Click on **Services**, enter the text "**web**" in the search box, and click on the **SAP Web IDE Full-Stack** tile